corda/corda/docs/source/shell.rst

 Mappings from strings to types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Several parameter types can automatically be mapped from strings.
-See the `defined parsers`_ for more information.
+In addition to the types already supported by Jackson, several parameter types can automatically be mapped from strings.
 We cover the most common types here.

 Amount
 ~~~~~~